 VA expenditures in South Carolina totaled $1.7 billion, including $1 billion in compensation and pensions, $75 million in readjustment benefits, $589 million in medical and construction programs, and $20 million in insurance and indemnities.

-If you live in South Carolina and need help securing the full VA disability benefits you deserve, you should contact a law firm with the knowledge and experience to fight for your rights.
+If you live in South Carolina and need help securing the full VA disability benefits you deserve, you should contact an advocacy group with the knowledge and experience to fight for your rights.

 Types of South Carolina VA Disability Claims